maccolin/genealogy/README.md

 ## Contribute

-First, look through the issues.
-Find a point to join in and do so.
+Look through the [issues](/maccolin/genealogy/issues) and chime in.

 ## License